 There is some information that must be present in your group's constitution in order to be approved by Student Senate and become chartered; as you create the document, be sure to follow these 18 Guidelines

-Once you have a final draft, submit it to the student body Vice President of Legislation using the Student Senate Constitution Request Form.
+Once you have a final draft, submit it to the student body Vice President of Legislation using the Student Senate Charter Request Form.
+Once submitted, your constitution will be reviewed by the Senate Student Affairs Committee, who may recommend changes.
+Once your constitution passes committee, it will be sent on to Student Senate for final approval.

 The advisor can be any IPFW staff or faculty member who is willing to commit to your group.
 The following Advisor Responsibility Form outlines what being an advisor entails and the official forms that your organization's advisor must complete in order to be a recognized organization.